50 Years Since

 A screenshot from a video with an illustrated globe and 'Invitation to the Future' written in large-type yellow text.

-Across the 80s and early 90s, a tectonic shift had continued to ripple through subatomic physics, bringing a renewed focus on rare isotopes as the new frontier in knowledge.
+Across the 80s and early 90s, a tectonic shift rippled through subatomic physics research, bringing renewed focus on rare isotopes – exotic, short-lived forms of ‘normal’ matter – as the new frontier in knowledge.

 A colourful engineering diagram of the TISOL facility showing beamlines and isotope production infrastructure.